Bluekoekj/Bluekoekj/README.md

 I have a website being hosted on GitHub, located at https://bluekoekj.github.io and it regularly gets updates, so don't worry about a missing feature or something

-## Photography
+## Technology

-I like taking lots of photos, and have recently bought a camcorder to take more photos.
-I wont show you them here, but you can go to https://bluekoekj.github.io/photograpy if you want that.

-**Please be aware that this readme is not complete and more stuff will be added soon**
+I am a huge technology person, and you can visit the official Technically Thomas website here! : https://bluekoekj.github.io/tt

-#### Revision 1
+#### Revision 1.1